 For more information on sex offender registries, see State Sex Offender Registration and Federal Registration and Commitment Laws for Sex Offenders.

-While sealing and expunging does not necessarily clear your record for any and all purposes (for example, a law enforcement agency may still be able to access these records), it may allow you to truthfully state that you have not been convicted of a crime if asked by an employer or landlord.
-Generally, it is much more difficult, or impossible, to seal or expunge records for serious criminal convictions.
+While sealing and expunging don't necessarily clear your record for all purposes (for example, law enforcement may still be able to access these records), it might allow you to truthfully state that you haven't been convicted of a crime if asked by an employer or landlord.
+Generally, it's much more difficult, and sometimes impossible, to seal or expunge records for serious criminal convictions.